mwittig/pimatic-denon-avr/README.md

 The Master Volume can be used to change the absolute master volume.
 This device can only be used with AVRs which support absolute volume control on a scale from 0-98.
-As some AVRs already stop at lower maximum volume the `maxAbsoluteVolume` property is provided (see properties table below).
+As some AVRs already stop at a lower maximum volume the `maxAbsoluteVolume` property is provided (see properties table below).

     {